Concordium/concordium.github.io/source/mainnet/docs/protocol/manage-accounts.rst

 The user gets an :term:`initial account` at the same time as an :ref:`identity<reference-id-accounts>` has been issued by an :term:`identity provider`.
 As the initial account is submitted to the chain by the identity provider, the identity provider knows the owner of the initial account.
 For this reason, you may not want to use the initial account and create a regular account instead.
 There can only be one initial account for one identity.

 The user additionally :ref:`creates account keys<export-import>` for an initial account, which the user stores privately.
-The identity provider then verifies that the attributes in the user identity information are valid for the user and stores them locally in an identity object that is specific to the user.
+The identity provider then verifies the validity of the user identity information and stores it locally in an identity object that is specific to the user.
 Identity objects are only held by identity providers.
 The identity provider then opens an account, the initial account, on behalf of the user.
 At the end of the identity verification process, the user receives a user identity certificate that can be used for creating additional accounts and the user gets access to the initial account on the Concordium Platform.
 These certificates are valid for a given period.
 You can obtain a new certificate by creating a new identity and going through the identity verification process again with an identity provider.